NoodleTasteNice/GameFinder/README.md

 ## How it Works

-The recommendation system is a content-based filtering system. operates by first preprocessing the data such as one-hot encoding categorical data (genres and age ratings).
+The recommendation system is a content-based filtering system.
+It operates by first preprocessing the data such as one-hot encoding categorical data (genres and age ratings).
 It then calculates cosine similarity between games based on their features.
 Users can request game recommendations based on a specific title, and the system will suggest similar games.

 ## Getting Started